adambard/learnxinyminutes-docs/c.html.markdown

   // Types
   ///////////////////////////////////////

-  // Compilers that are not C99-compliant requires that variables MUST be
+  // Compilers that are not C99-compliant require that variables MUST be
   // declared at the top of the current block scope.
   // Compilers that ARE C99-compliant allow declarations near the point where
   // the value is used.